FITNYC-FRS/MAIN/PROCESSING/README.md

 ***Processing** is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.\
 **P5** is an interpretation of Processing for the web.\
-**Documentation** or *reference* is the place where you will find definitions of functions usually including some sample code.*
+**Documentation** or reference is the place where you will find definitions of functions(i.e. explanation of code terms) usually including some sample code.*

 Processing and P5 have a robust community that is supported by good documentation as well as helpful tutorials and examples to learn from.